The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Mathematical background

-A continuous function $u \colon \Omega \rightarrow \mathbb{R}$ is said to be a \emph{viscosity solution} if it is both a viscosity sub- and supersolution of $F=0$. \end{definition} \begin{example} In the following, we consider the Eikonal equation on the interval $\Omega = (-1, 1)$
+A continuous function $u \colon \overline\Omega \rightarrow \mathbb{R}$ is said to be a \emph{viscosity solution} if it is both a viscosity sub- and supersolution of \labelcref{eq:elliptic_general}. \end{definition} \begin{example} In the following, we consider the Eikonal equation on the interval $\Omega = (-1, 1)$

 It is clear that there is no classical $C^1(\Omega)$ solution to this problem.
 However, one can verify that there exists a unique solution in the viscosity sense given by $u(x) \ = \ 1 - |x|$ for $x \in [-1, 1]$.
 Any $C^1$-function $\phi$ touching $u$ from above in $x=0$ has a slope $|\phi'(0)| \leq 1$ and obviously there is exists no such function touching $u$ from below in $x=0$. \end{example}